-According to the ParticipACTION Pulse Report, 83% of Canadian adults know that being physically inactive is a serious health issue but yet only 16% of them are moving enough to meet minimal guidelines for health and fitness, which is 150 minutes of moderate to vigorous activity per week.
+According to the ParticipACTION Pulse Report, 83% of Canadian adults know that being physically inactive is a serious health issue, but yet only 16% of them are moving enough to meet minimal guidelines for health and fitness, which is 150 minutes of moderate to vigorous activity per week.

-The most recent recommended guidelines are different in that they no longer state one must exercise for a minimum of 10 minutes for it to count towards 150 minutes.
+The most recent recommended guidelines are different in that they no longer state one must exercise for a minimum of 10 minutes for it to count toward 150 minutes.
 These minutes can be accumulated in any duration.
 In other words, all fitness minutes matter.

 Get the recent 24-Hour Movement Guidelines for various age groups here.